SDFIdk/genericode-xml-filter/README.md

 - The `Id` attributes of the columns are used for the column headers in sheet Values.
 - An undefined value is encoded as an empty `Value` element.
 - The order of the `Value` elements must be the same as the order of the `Column` elements, if not, the transformation will be terminated and LibreOffice will display an error.
+- `Annotation/Description/dcterms:description` must be non-empty if that column is not (part of) a key, otherwise there are two empty adjacent cells in sheet Columns and the tool can currently not handle this.

 An example: